LFKoning/knowledge-sharing/azureml/azureml_faq.md

 ## 1.2 How can I use AzureML?

 The Machine Learning Workspace is hosted on the Azure Cloud Platform.
-You can access it through <https://portal.azure.com/>.
-Find your Workspace and click the "Launch studio" button to get started.
+To work with it, you can either use the online environment called AzureML Studio or access it from any device using the Python SDK.

+### Using AzureML Studio

+The easiest way to get started with AzureML is to use the Studio from the Azure portal (<https://portal.azure.com/>).
+Click the "Launch studio" button in your AzureML Workspace to open the Studio.

+Next, you'll need to create a virtual machine (VM) to run your notebooks on; click "Compute" in the sidebar menu and go to "Compute instances".
+Either start an existing VM or create a new one.

+Finally, click "Notebooks" in the sidebar menu and start coding!
+Note that you can also select Jupyter Notebook or Jupyter Lab from the dropdown menu at the top.

+### Using the Python SDK

-Alternatively, you can use AzureML on any device by using the Python SDK.
-You can install this SDK using pip: `pip install azureml-core`.
-The SDK allows you to connect to your Workspace in the Azure Cloud.
-To make this easy, you can use a `config.yaml` which contains the following information:
+You can work with AzureML on any device by using the Python SDK.Make sure you have a Python environment on your machine dna then install the SDK using: `python -m pip install azureml-core`.

+The SDK connects to your Workspace in the Azure Cloud.
+You can put a `config.yaml` file in your working directory to make this process easy.
+The file should contain the following information:

 ```json
 {